Fannie E. Hughey: Early life

 Elizabeth Frances "Fannie" McKinney was born on August 4, 1857, in Durban, Colony of Natal, the daughter of Silas W. McKinney and Fanny Melissa Clark Nelson, foreign missionaries.

 Some of her ancestors were among the early settlers in the colonies.
 One of these belonged to the company made interesting by Richard Mather's story of the voyage from Southampton, England, in the "James" in 1635.
 Thirteen of her ancestors fought in the French and Indian wars, and one, Samuel Chapin, also known as "Deacon Chapin," is an interesting figure in history and story, whose statue — the work of Augustus Saint-Gaudens, called "The Puritan" — is one of the conspicuous monuments in Springfield, Massachusetts.
 Two bronze copies of this may be found — one in the Dresden Gallery and the other in the Louvre, Paris, while a colossal statue of the same confronts the visitor on entering the Saint Louis Art Museum.

 The qualities of the New England pioneer mingle with those of the family of Hughey's father, who were prominent in Southern New York and Northern Virginia all through the life of the colonies, and the subsequent history of the United States.

 After the death of McKinney's mother in South Africa, her father was forced to return to his native land on account of the ill-health of his daughter, Fannie, and because of this urgent need, boarded the first vessel coming into port.
 This was a freight vessel, with a prize cargo of saltpetre for the federal army, which was in the midst of its struggle with the Southern States in the War of the Rebellion.

-Of this voyage, Hughey has a fund of thrilling stories as well as many anecdotes.
-She liked to tell of the custom of Sunday evening prayers on deck at the sunset hour.
-Her father had a very good tenor voice, and as he led the hymns, his clear tones mingled with those of the others, the soft sounds of the water, together with the wonderful changing colors of the ocean, made a never-to-be effaced impression of the exquisite harmony of colors, music, parental and divine love, and to those influences Hughey attributed the beginning of what later has developed into her method of teaching music by the color system.